-The group of which the Company is a member and for which group accounts are prepared is UPP Group Holdings Limited and UPP REIT Holdings Limited
+The smalllest group of which the Company is a member and for which group accounts are prepared is UPP Group Holdings Limited.

 Copies of the UPP Group Holdings Limited accounts can be obtained from Companies House, Crown House, Cardiff CF14 3UZ, once they have been filed.